Planning Committee Agenda 12-01-2026

 Posted by Tim Prater in Agenda, Council

-The agenda for the Sandgate Parish Council Planning Committee meeting, to held on 16th June at 7pm or on the fall of the Full Council meeting, whichever is later.
+The agenda for the Sandgate Parish Council Planning Committee meeting, to held on 15th December at 6.30pm (or the fall of the Finance Committee meeting, whichever is later) at Sandgate Library.

 The Planning Committee meeting is open to press and public.
 If any member of the public wishes to attend, please can they notify clerk@sandgate-pc.gov.uk in advance.
 This allows us to ensure we have sufficient seats and allow reasonable spacing.